Yibizo/reto-movimiento-steam-eq-6/SRS.md

 - User:
     - Have a playable videogame with problems that are solvable in under 2 minutes, but also not too easy and boring where an unexperienced player can solve it under 5 seconds, as well as inducing STEM abilities
-    - Have a clear and inductive way to access user data according to the videogame's efficieny and its playerbase
+    - Have a clear and intuitive way to access user data according to the videogame's efficieny by having an uncluttered interface.
 - Hardware
     - 4gb of RAM
     - Intel Core I3 or AMD Ryzen 3